Code-Institute-Submissions/shane-os-umbrella-or-sunglasses_AprResub/README.md

 4. Open your Integrated Development Environment (IDE) and open the Git Terminal if not already opened.
 5. Using the change working directory command ($ cd filepath) enter the location where the cloned directory will be stored.
 6. Finally, use the "$ git clone" command and paste the repository link from earlier.

+## Testing:

+#### Internal Navigation:
+Each navigation option was testing to make sure that the user was taken to the correct place on the website.

+#### Search Bar Inputs:
+A variety of named locations were entered into the search bar to make sure that the data retrieved was correct.
+This task was completed by comparing data received for a city with the data disaplyed when the city's current weather conditions are searched for on the Open Weather Map website.
+Random letters, numbers, etc. were entered into the searchbar to make sure that the incorrect location name function was activated.
+This notification would inform the user that they have misspelt their chosen location.

+* The HTML code was passed through the W3C Validator.
+The errors that arose were in relation to the image and h3 elements.
+As the src attribtue are comppleted using IDs and Javascript no change would be required.
+A similar situation arises with the h3 element as its entry is decided by the javascript code.

+* The CSS code was passed through the Jigsaw validator and the single typo found was corrected.